-Solaris and Linux systems can, for example, be used as clusters with PRIMECLUSTER RMS.
+Linux systems can, for example, be used as clusters with PRIMECLUSTER RMS.
 This software detects failures, performs auto recovery and/or automatically switches from defective systems to intact systems (auto-switchover).
 UTM applications that have been prepared accordingly can continue operation on the intact system immediately or after a system restart.

-More information on this topic can be found in the manuals for PRIMECLUSTER on Solaris or PRIMECLUSTER on Linux.
+More information on this topic can be found e.g. in the manuals for PRIMECLUSTER on Linux.

-11.3 High availability in Windows systems
+11.3 High availability on Windows systems